• Skip to primary navigation

 • Give a quick mix.
 Adjust consistency if its too thick add little more water.
 Mine was apt so did not add water.
 Let this cook for another 5 more mins.

-• Finally garnish with 1 tbsp coriander leaves and few curry leaves.
+• Finally garnish with 1 tablespoon coriander leaves and few curry leaves.
 Give a quick mix and switch off.
 Kumbakonam Kadappa will thicken with time so switch off when it is still runny.

 Video